 If you know Jesus as Lord and Savior you are not only protected by his light but you are empowered by it as well.
 This is the light that you and I are called to shine in this dark and sinful world.
 The light that will continue to rescue those trapped in Satan’s mighty fortress.
 However, if you do not know the Lord Jesus Christ then it is time to break free from the powers of darkness and come into the kingdom of light which offers life eternal.
 Click/tap HERE if you want to dethrone Satan from your heart and allow King Jesus to reign.

 Prayer: Oh mighty God, I stand in awe of your power and grace!
 I thank you for the glorious light of your salvation which has delivered me from the strongholds of sin and darkness, but there are still so many who are trapped in that fortress.
-So please help me to continue to shine brightly in this dark and tenebrous world so they may be set free and know you as King of kings and Lord or lords.
-In your powerful name I pray, amen.
+So please help me to continue to shine brightly in this dark and tenebrous world so they may be set free and know you as King of kings and Lord of lords.
+In your powerful name, I pray, Amen.

 “So if the Son sets you free, you will be free indeed.“ – John 8:36